Predicting high-dimensional heterogeneous time series employing generalized local states: Generalized Local States

-\textit{Generalized Local States.---} \gls{gls} is based on the \gls{ls} approach proposed by Parlitz et al.~\cite{Parlitz2000} and used for RC prediction by Pathak et al.~\cite{Pathak2018}.
+\gls{gls} is based on the \gls{ls} approach proposed by Parlitz et al.~\cite{Parlitz2000} and used for RC prediction by Pathak et al.~\cite{Pathak2018}.
 While non-local implementations of \gls{rc} algorithms use just one network to process all input data, \gls{ls} and \gls{gls} partitions the input data into multiple subsets of smaller dimension each with their own reservoir.
 The reservoirs are then trained on and predict these subsets only.
 This provides an effective workaround for the curse of dimensionality by essentially parallelizing the prediction of one high-dimensional dataset using many lower-dimensional subsets.
 These subsets are in the following called \textit{neighborhoods}.
 Each neighborhood itself consists of a number of \textit{core} variables and \textit{neighbor} variables and is assigned its own reservoir.
 Each reservoir in question then uses only the variables of the input making up its neighborhood to predict its core variables as accurately as possible.